IZODI/rkhouseCSPM/README.md

     ^commands -- shows the commands
     ^raidcp -- show the raid cp of specified mon

-- Mine does not do built in raid notifiers sent to discord as an embed.
-If you would like that version, see link below to rkhous's gitty.
+- Mine does not currently do built in raid notifiers sent to discord as an embed.
+It is currently being worked on on notifier branch.

 ## Made by @rkhous#1447